RANGER REVIEW: PRIMUS LITE+ 'ALL IN ONE GAS STOVE' AT BOW-TIE ISLAND PRIMITIVE CAMPSITE, ESTERO BAY, FLORIDA

 Check the weather forecast when boating…and continue to check it, as SW FL weather can change rapidly.
 Winter months see sparse rain, but nights can get downright chilly.
 Summer months are gloriously hot, but from June through October it usually rains each afternoon…and when I say rain…I mean torrential deluge.
 I thoroughly enjoy paddling in rain storms, but in Florida, "the lightning capital of the world," I would advise against it.

 Consider the challenge of the Great Calusa Blueway Paddling Trail and its island primitive campsites.

-Note: I contacted State of Florida Parks, FWC, County Parks/Recreation and City of Bonita Springs…and each one deferred to the other.
+Note: I contacted State of Florida Parks, FWC, County Parks/Recreation and City of Bonita Springs regarding rules, regulations and reservations…and each one deferred to the other, so nobody really knew.
 Biggest concern will be where you leave your vehicle while you paddle.

 PRODUCT REVIEW: PRIMUS LITE+ "ALL IN ONE GAS STOVE"

 Primus makes sturdy, reliable, innovative stoves…and the Primus Lite+ is no exception https://primus.us/products/eta-lite-7?variant=38436885010 .
 I have and still own numerous stoves by various manufacturers, but the stove I use exclusively when in the backcountry on short or extended trips is the lightweight Primus Express piezo ignition stove…front country camping, I utilize my Primus Primetech 1.3 Stove set especially if I'm cooking for multiple people, where weight and size is not critical.